 —A Stained White Radiance, James Lee Burke

-Burke, who lives in Missoula, Montana, visits often for book signings.
-He is one of only two authors to have won two Edgar Awards.
+Burke, who lives in Missoula, Montana, is one of only two authors to have won two Edgar Awards.
 His novel The Lost Get Back Boogie was nominated for a Pulitzer Prize.
 Visit Books Along the Teche on Main Street to inquire about Burke’s whereabouts and purchase autographed copies of his books, including signed first editions.

 And now, it's even easier to tour Iberia Parish like Dave Robicheaux!
-Visit during the Dave Robicheaux Hometown Literary Festival and see the locations James Lee Burke wrote about, all while enjoying activities and events centered around Iberia Parish's favorite detective.
+Visit during the Books Along The Teche Literary Festival: Celebrating New Iberia, Dave Robicheaux's Hometown and see the locations James Lee Burke wrote about, all while enjoying activities and events centered around Iberia Parish's favorite detective.